 June 7th Audition

 Students may arrange for overnight housing at a nominal cost through the Orientation office, if desired.
 Often, students have stayed in one of the residence halls while family members have lodged at one of our local hotels.
 Many students and their families have found the overnight stay to be an excellent opportunity to explore the Mt.
 Pleasant community.
 If you have questions, call the CMU Orientation office or visit their web site:

 Confirmation of your audition date and time will be mailed shortly before your Orientation session.

 Music Majors will receive information in the mail.
-When visiting campus for Student Orientation, Music Majors should be fitted for shoes by members of the marching band staff.
+When visiting campus for Student Orientation, Music Majors will also be fitted for their uniforms by members of the marching band staff at that time.

 Preparing for the Audition

 Students will be asked to demonstrate the best of their training.
 The emphasis in these auditions is on determining your skill level and your experience.
 There will be some physical movement in the audition so take time to warm up and dress to be comfortable.
 Brass and percussion will be asked to mark time while playing during a portion of the session (low impact mark time only: heels rise and fall, toes remain on the ground) to determine agility and coordination.
 Color Guard applicants will learn a short segment of flag and body work.

 Brass and Woodwind players audition individually beginning in the early evening on each of the six dates listed.
 Prepare a selection of your choice that will best demonstrate your musical proficiency.
 A prepared solo is desirable but not absolutely necessary.
 If it is a lengthy work, select the section or sections you are most enthusiastic about.
 Please bring a copy of the music with you even though you may have it memorized.
 It is not necessary for solos to be accompanied.